-0. Theme Action Implementation outcome Delivery partners and key responsibility 48 Priority landuses Establish a framework which ensures that economic development initiatives keep rural tourism, agriculture and environmental protection as established priority areas.
-Rural tourism and agricultural activities are supported and encouraged through a framework and processes which keeps them current.
-Destination Tweed Council Rural industry associations and cooperatives (formal and informal) DPE 19 Information network In conjunction with Regional Development Australia, Tourism Australia, Destination Tweed, local Chambers of Commerce and other peak business groups, develop a network of information sharing which advises landowners and business operators of updates on best business practices, funding opportunities, etc. Information is available to existing and potential business enterprises seeking support for expansion, diversification, or commencement of rural focused enterprises.
-Rural business enterprises are informed, connected and resilient Destination Tweed RDA Tourism Australia Local Chambers of Commerce Rural business enterprises Council Destination NSW 50 Industry-specific growth strategies Support and encourage development of rural industry-specific growth strategies.
-Industry-specific groups are promoted and growth supported through well targeted policy, growth and promotional strategies RDA Destination Tweed Tourism Australia Local Chambers of Commerce Rural business enterprises Council Destination NSW 51 Rewards and incentives Investigate the implementation of a scheme of rewards and incentives opportunities to stimulate rural tourism and value-adding in rural Tweed.
+No. Theme Action Implementation outcome Delivery partners and key responsibility 47 Priority landuses landuses Establish a framework which ensures that economic development initiatives keep rural tourism, agriculture and environmental protection as established priority areas.
+Rural tourism and agricultural activity are supported and encouraged through a framework and processes which keeps them current.
+Tweed Tourism Company Council Rural industry associations and cooperatives (formal and informal) DPIE 48 Information network In conjunction with Regional Development Australia, Tourism Australia, Tweed Tourism Company, local Chambers of Commerce and other peak business groups, develop a network of information sharing which advises landowners and business operators of updates on best business practices, funding opportunities, etc. Information is available to existing and potential business enterprises seeking support for expansion, diversification, or commencement of rural focused enterprises.
+Rural business enterprises are informed, connected and resilient Tweed Tourism Company RDA Tourism Australia Local Chambers of Commerce Rural business enterprises Council Destination NSW 49 Industry-specific growth strategies Support and encourage development of rural industry-specific growth strategies.
+Industry-specific groups are promoted and growth supported through well targeted policy, growth and promotional strategies RDA Tweed Tourism Company Tourism Australia Local Chambers of Commerce Rural business enterprises Council Destination NSW 50 Rewards and incentives Investigate the implementation of a scheme of rewards and incentives opportunities to stimulate rural tourism and value-adding in rural Tweed.
 Rural business is encouraged and supported through a range of incentives including business achievement awards.
-Council Chambers of Commerce Business operators and entrepreneurs 52 Telecommunications Encourage enhancement of telecommunications infrastructure, including the NBN broadband network throughout rural Tweed as a means of supporting working from home and farm-based businesses.
-Better access to telecommunications and greater access to information and networks.
-Government agencies Telecommunications industry 53 Roadside stalls Amend Tweed LEP 2014 by listing roadside stalls which are less than 8 square metres in size as exempt development in the RU1 Primary Production and RU2 Rural Landscape zones, subject to certain standards.
-Subject to compliance with certain criteria to be developed is accord with the requirements of the RMS, including road safety, small scale roadside stalls are classified as exempt development. • Council • RMS • Rural producers • Destination Tweed 54 Roadside stalls Amend Tweed DCP 2008 to provide development standards for exempt roadside stalls.
-Development standards for the making of small scale roadside stalls exempt development prepared and applied • Council • RMS • Rural producers 55 Roadside stalls A roadside stalls map and interactive web page on Council's website be developed in accordance with Council resolution of 17 April 2012.
+CouncilChambers of CommerceBusiness operators and entrepreneurs 51 Telecommunications Encourage enhancement of better access and greater including the NBN broadband network throughout rural Tweed as a means of supporting working from home and farm-based businesses.
+Government agencies Telecommunications industry 52 Roadside stalls Amend Tweed LEP 2014 by listing roadside stalls which are less than 8 square metres in size as exempt development in the RU1 Primary Production and RU2 Rural Landscape zones, subject to certain standards.
+Subject to compliance with certain criteria to be developed is accord with the requirements of the RMS, including road safety, small scale roadside stalls are classified as exempt development. • Council • RMS • Rural producers • Tweed Tourism Company 53 Roadside stalls Amend Tweed DCP 2008 to provide development standards for exempt roadside stalls.
+Development standards for the making of small scale roadside stalls exempt development prepared and applied • Council • RMS • Rural producers 54 Roadside stalls A roadside stalls map and interactive web page on Council's website be developed in accordance with Council resolution of 17 April 2012.
 Residents and visitors to rural Tweed are aware of the location of roadside stalls, and planning provisions support well located and designed stalls which promote locally produced rural produce.
-CouncilRMSRural producersDestination Tweed
+CouncilRMSRural producersTweed Tourism Company